Rainwater Catchment Information & Recommendations

-Rooftop rainwater collections are quickly becoming a popular choice for builders, both commercial and residential, seeking sustainable, eco-friendly water harvesting solutions.
+Rooftop rainwater harvesting is quickly becoming a popular choice for both residential and commercial builders who are seeking sustainable, eco-friendly water harvesting solutions.
 Metal roofing provides the optimal catchment surface for rooftop rainwater harvesting systems.

-Designing and maintaining metal roofing that incorporates a collection system can be simple.
-The design of the roof needs to be durable to withstand the weight of heavy rain or snow and there must be an easy path for the water to follow.
-Bridger Steel manufacturers a variety of panels that will hold up to all weather conditions and the smooth surfaces make it easy to clear debris and dust.
+Designing and maintaining metal roofing that incorporates a rainwater collection system can be simple.
+The design of the roof needs to be durable enough to withstand the weight of heavy rain or snow and there must be an easy path for the water to follow.
+Bridger Steel manufacturers a variety of metal roofing panels that will withstand all weather conditions and provide the smooth surfaces needed to make it easy to clear debris and dust.

-When planning to use a roof as a catchment area, understanding the components that you need to consider will help the success of your build.
+When planning to use a metal roof as a rainwater catchment area, understanding the components that you need to consider will help lead to the success of your build.

 The angle of your roof, or slope, will determine the speed and rate at which water will leave your catchment area.
-A steep sloped roof will shed water quickly, along with better removing debris or other foreign materials.
+A steep-sloped roof will shed water more quickly than a low-sloped roof, along with better removing debris or other foreign materials.
 A higher slope also performs better as a catchment area by preventing stagnant water buildup and possible contaminants from affecting your storage.

 Understanding how effective your rainwater collection system will be using your roof can be determined by using the following formula:

-Harvested Water (gallons) = Catchment Area (sq ft) x rainfall depth (inches) x 0.623 (conversion factor)
+Catchment Area (sq ft) x Rainfall Depth (inches) x 0.623 (conversion factor) = Harvested Water (gallons)

 Bridger Steel provides eco-friendly builders with the ideal rainwater catchment surface —creating lasting beauty and conserving resources with safe, easy, and effective metal roofing.